top of page

 680277451.jpg

-Our food pantry: CCAM helps to feed people in our area through a food pantry.
-We purchase foods to stock the pantry and receive some gifts of food from local restaurants, individuals, and businesses.
-This institution is an equal opportunity
+Our food pantry: CCAM helps to feed people through our food pantry, open Wednesday and Saturday, 11:00-2:00.
+Emergency assistance is available through the Contact Us below.
+Our Food Pantry is an equal opportunity provider.
+We purchase foods from Feed America and we receive some gifts of food from local restaurants, individuals, food drives, and businesses.

 Our volunteers: CCAM welcomes volunteers willing work hard for the joy of serving their community.
 Even our program managers are dedicated volunteers.
 Some of our volunteers were once clients, but now pay-it-forward by becoming volunteers.
 Join us!